 Whether you find yourself in the workforce chasing bold career goals, working towards or your passions or even out of necessity being a working mom can bring both rewards and challenges.
 Our choice to work raises independent children, pays the bills and fuels our sense of purpose––and we look darn good while doing it!
 (Think: backward and in heels.)

-Here are six more reasons working moms rock.
+Here are eight more reasons working moms rock.

 Working moms work a LOT—and we're growing the economy, too.